-The Ace Combat 3: Electrosphere PAL Press Kit has been available for download on the internet for at least six years.
-Some of the artwork and screenshots found in this press kit have surfaced at random for many years on different game industry websites and Ace Combat fan sites, but not all the files have been made accessible nor has the kit itself been explained.
+The Ace Combat 3: Electrosphere PAL press kit has been available for download on the internet for at least six years.
+Some of the artwork and screenshots found in this press kit have surfaced at random for many years on different video game websites and Ace Combat fan sites, but not all the files have been made accessible nor has the kit itself been explained.
+This article analyzes its files, offers it for download in a secondary format and provides a closer look its timeline for localization and content cut.

 Due to the image files being in .TIF format the images presented within this article have been converted to other file formats to be displayed in this article.
 Concept art of the Riass Space Center, two Neucom bases in the Waipolo Mountains, Expo City, and Axel Bay can be found alongside high resolution, large dimension images of futuristic aircraft.
 For example, a 16.7MB, 3000x2542 dimension image of an F-22C Raptor II which would later be used in an official desktop wallpaper hosted on the Japanese official website for Ace Combat 3.